Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Results

-\paragraph{Cross-tier robustness.} Cross-tier analysis confirms this indistinguishability across a factor-of-six coupling-strength range ($\Delta\gamma < 0.001$ at all three tiers; Supplementary Information~\S\ref{si:cross_tier}), consistent with the structural prediction that strengthening $\eta$ does not alter the diagonal form of $\hat{Q}$.
+\paragraph{Cross-tier robustness.} Cross-tier analysis confirms that the exponents remain indistinguishable across a factor-of-six coupling-strength range ($\Delta\gamma < 0.001$ at all three tiers; Supplementary Information~SI Sec.~\ref{supp:si:cross_tier}), consistent with the structural prediction that strengthening $\eta$ does not alter the diagonal form of $\hat{Q}$.
 The solver-dependent sign reversal reported in Section~\ref{sec:results:cpmg} does not bear on this null result, which is structurally guaranteed by diagonal $\hat{Q}$; its implications for non-diagonal coupling geometries are analysed in Section~\ref{sec:disc:solver_comparison}.
-The physical interpretation is that within this model, the diagonal coupling-operator structure ensures that the decoherence function at Tier-0 is governed by the bath spectral density and coupling geometry alone, rendering waveform-realization details structurally undetectable.
+The physical interpretation is that within this model, the diagonal coupling-operator structure ensures that the decoherence function at Tier-0 is governed by the bath spectral density and coupling geometry alone, so waveform-realization details are structurally undetectable.
 The quantitative consistency---extending from scaling exponents to absolute $\chi$-offsets---supports the interpretation that this coupling geometry defines a natural noise floor below which compiled-control differences do not propagate into sequence-level observables at the precision accessible in this study, and motivates future investigation of models with non-diagonal coupling where this structural protection may be lifted.

+Three conditions delimit this null, and the insensitivity of the Standard and \vppu{} realizations should be read as conditional on all three.
+It is established (i) within the rotating-frame pure-dephasing model with diagonal noise operator \mbox{$\hat{Q} = \mathrm{diag}(0,1,2)$}, (ii) in the qubit-like Tier-0 coupling window where stable power-law fits remain available, and (iii) under the rotating-wave approximation, which averages away carrier-resolved and IQ-upconversion dynamics.
+The accompanying \dac{}-resolution invariance is therefore a statement about this diagonal-coupling model, not evidence that \dac{} quantization and related control nonidealities are universally negligible in real devices: away from this geometry---under non-diagonal couplings, carrier-resolved evolution, or calibration drift---a waveform dependence that the present structure suppresses can be reinstated.